14 Top Crypto Venture Capital Firms Active Right Now

 5. Blockchain Capital

-- Industries of focus: Bitcoin, Blockchain, Cryptocurrency, Finance, and FinTech
+- Industries of focus: Bitcoin, Blockchain, Cryptocurrency, Finance, FinTech

 - Geographical presence: San Francisco, California